Harry and Meghan shake up royal tradition in star-studded wedding - Journal du Cameroun

 The royal couple cut the lemon and elderflower cake, while Charles and Harry made speeches introduced by William.

-“She’s got her own voice, a personality, and I think all that made a huge impression on everybody which is why the crowds here are amazing,” said Shrabani Basu, a Commonwealth historian.
+“She’s got her own voice, a personality, and I think all that made a huge impression on everybody,” said Shrabani Basu, a Commonwealth historian.

 Harry was scarred by his mother Diana’s death in a Paris car crash in 1997 when he was just 12, and he had to mourn in the full glare of the world’s media.